+\begin{example}[Compact ground space in $\RR^D$] For finitely supported measures on the unit ball in $\RR^D$ with $|\XC|$ support points and the Euclidean distance as the metric, it holds for $p = 2$ and $D\geq 1$ up a universal constant\footnote{We write $A \lesssim B$ if there exists a universal constant $\kappa >0$ such that $A \leq \kappa B$.} (see \Cref{sec:explicitB} and Appendices \ref{sec:multi} and \ref{sec:ber}) that

-In particular, for $D<4$ the constants are independent of the cardinality of the space $\lvert \X \rvert$, for $D=4$ the dependence is logarithmic and for $D>4$ of order $1/2-2/D$.
-However, it should be stressed that the upper bound in general depends on the measure's intrinsic dimension, e.g. if a measure is supported on a $D^\prime<D$ dimensional subspace of $[0,1]^D$, then these upper bounds could be stated in terms of $D^\prime$.\\ The constants in the Bernoulli model coincide with those for the Poisson model.
-For the multinomial model it holds for $ C\leq d_{\min}^{\infty}$ and any $D\geq 1$ that
+In particular, for $D<4$ the constants are independent of the cardinality of the space $\lvert \X \rvert$, for $D=4$ the dependence is logarithmic and for $D>4$ there is a polynomial dependency in $|\XC|$.
+We note however that the upper bound adapt to the intrinsic dimension of the domain on which the finite measure is supported, e.g., if a measure is supported on a $D^\prime<D$ dimensional subspace of $[0,1]^D$ (e.g., a submanifold), then in the upper bound the dependency reduces to $D^\prime$ and where the suppressed constant depends on the domain. \end{example}